Parent & Student Handbook

 5) All students are responsible for WCSD instruments, books, equipment or other items entrusted to them by the district.

-1) A lost and found is located in the lunch room.
+LOST AND FOUND1.
+A lost and found is located in the lunch room.
 Parents, please check the lost and found shelves at any time.
+Un-claimed items will be donated to homeless shelters in December and June.

-3) We will donate all lost & found items to a local charity at the end of each month, as unfortunately these shelves pile up fast.
+3. We will donate all lost & found items to a local charity at the end of each quarter, as unfortunately these shelves pile up fast.

 2) The school is not responsible for any loss, damage, or theft.